boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-1.md

 <pre>((12 x 1,000,000 x 500) / 1024) / 1024 = 5722 Megabytes</pre>

-almost 6 gigabytes which isn&#8217;t an outlandish size, and certainly easily stored on a single machine.
+almost 6 gigabytes which isn't an outlandish size, and certainly easily stored on a single machine.
 Even if we double the index and even the assumed number of unique keywords we are still looking at less than 30 gigabytes which is easily done.
 Keep in mind however that we are writing a very slow index solution at this point and its unlikely that it will scale to this size.
 We will adjust it later to cope with this size.

 So having defined the interface and how the documents look on disk lets look into implementing this.
 Im not going to refer to the tests here, but suffice to say the whole thing was developed using them in your standard TDD approach.
 The first method I think we needed to tackle is validatedocument.